sidusit/smartSpotlight/README.md

   - *fromDirectory* - Should be the path to your assets directory in windows that stores the lock screen wallpapers.
     - You could also specify path to some other folder in your system from where only widescreen wallpapers suitable for desktop needs to be copied
   - *toDirectory* - The directory where the appropriate widescreen spotlight wallpapers will be stored (appended with .jpg for spotlight wallpapers)
+ ** Please Note ** - the from and to folder paths should end with a blackslash , for example please refer to the config file
 2. Change paths in bat files
   - For *smartSpotlight_v1.bat* replace the first line with path of the directory where you have kept the *smartSpotlight_v1.py* file.
   - For  *Background_v1.bat* replace the first line with path of the directory where you have kept the *randomBackground_v1.py* file